 How can the public have a say on future ward patterns?

-The public consultation has now closed for the Electoral Review of North Kesteven.
-The next public consultation will launch on 30 June 2020.
+The second stage of public consultation for the Electoral Review of North Kesteven will start on 11 August and close on 19 October 2020.

-The LGBCE held the public consultation between 7 January to 16 March 2020.
-The Commission will consider all responses received during the consultation and design their own warding pattern for North Kesteven.
-These draft recommendations will be published on 30 June 2020 and the second stage of public consultation will open.
-This will run until 7 September 2020.
-The Commission will again considers all responses then publish their final proposals in late 2020.
+The Commission will consider all responses received during the first stage of consultation (7 January – 16 March 2020) and design their own warding pattern for North Kesteven.
+These draft recommendations will be published on 11 August 2020 and the second stage of public consultation will open.
+This will run until 19 October 2020.
+The Commission will again considers all responses then publish their final proposals on 11 January 2021.

 The full timetable for the Electoral review is shown below.

 Please note any queries about the review should be sent to the LGBCE.
 NKDC is not running this consultation.